Abdol-Hossein Farman Farma: Biography

 Farmanfarma's power grab was resented by many within the court and ultimately resulted in the Shah dismissing him and assigning him to govern the province of Fars, and eventually sending him into exile in 1898.
-He went to Egypt, and then to Baghdad in Ottoman Mesopotamia..
+He went to Egypt, and then to Baghdad in Ottoman Mesopotamia.
 His wife Princess Ezzat ed-Dowleh, voluntarily followed him and stayed with him for four years until she was able to orchestrate his return to court life.

 During the constitutional revolution, Farmanfarma, like many of the landed aristocracy, tried to balance the demands of the constitutionalists against the royalists.
 His deft manoeuvring allowed him to take the post of the minister of justice in the new constitutional government.
-In the same year he was appointed governor general of Azerbaijan where with considerable personal courage, he took action against an incursion of Kurdish and Ottoman forces into Persia.
+In the same year he was appointed governor general of Azerbaijan where with considerable personal courage, he took action against an incursion of Kurdish and Ottoman forces into Iran.

 In 1909, Farmanfarma was also appointed minister of the interior and once again as minister of justice.
-In his role as Minister of Justice he introduced the Western custom of secular court trials into the Persian legal system.
+In his role as Minister of Justice he introduced the Western custom of secular court trials into the Iranian legal system.

 In 1912, the Majlis dispatched Farmanfarma as commander-in-chief of the army to reassert the authority of the constitutional government and repel royalist forces in Kurdistan and Kermanshah.
-In this expedition, Reza Khan, who would become later the Shah of Iran, served under Farmanfarma ‘s command.
+In this expedition, Reza Khan, who would later become the Shah of Iran, served under Farmanfarma's command.
 Farmanfarma returned to Tehran to become the minister of interior a second time.